-NDSU is located on the eastern edge of North Dakota in Fargo, the state's largest community.
+NDSU is a public university located on the eastern edge of North Dakota in Fargo, the state's largest community.
 With its sister city, Moorhead, Minn., directly across the Red River, Fargo forms one of the largest metropolitan centers between Minneapolis and Seattle.

 Forbes magazine rated Fargo-Moorhead as the fourth-best place in America to live and work, based on income, job growth, qualifications of labor pool and housing costs.
 Among the community's benefits: A family-friendly environment with excellent schools, safe neighborhoods and a low crime rate.
 An active arts and cultural scene, including a symphony, civic opera company, art museums and community theatre.
 Many places to shop and eat, including numerous restaurants, coffee shops and a newly refurbished downtown district.